liederer/otreechat/README.rst

 `Live demo here <http://otree-demo.herokuapp.com/demo/prisoner_chat/>`__ (open the start links and click through to the "Your Choice" page).

-This is an early beta version and subject to changes/improvements!
+This is a beta version and subject to changes/improvements!

 Installation